FantasyNitroGEN/visallo/docs/windows-development.md

         cd /c/Users/[username]/visallo

-1. (Inside of the docker-machine VM) Build the docker image:
+1. (Inside of the docker-machine VM) Pull the docker image:

    *This only needs to be run the first time, or when a the docker configuration changes (files in the `docker` directory).*

-        docker/build-dev.sh
+        docker pull visallo/dev

 1. (Inside of the docker-machine VM) Run the docker image (this will start ZooKeeper, HDFS, YARN, ElasticSearch, and RabbitMQ):